jtroo/kanata/README.md

 ## What does this do?

-This is a software keyboard remapper for Linux and Windows.
+This is a cross-platform software keyboard remapper for Linux, Macos and Windows.
 A short summary of the features:

 - multiple layers of key functionality